dergigi/dergigi.github.io/value.md

   </div>
 </div>

+For my long-form thoughts on value-for-value please read [The Freedom of Value][busking].
+I know it's long.
+Apologies.

+**TL;DR** Give as much as think it's worth.
+Thank you. 🙏🧡

 ![Bitcoin is Love](/assets/images/bitcoin/bitcoin-is-love.png)

-Can't part with your hard-earned sats?
-There are [other ways to support me][support].
+If you can't part with your hard-earned sats, there are [other ways to support me][support].

 [license]: {{ '/license' | absolute_url }}
 [support]: {{ '/support' | absolute_url }}